dluks/tls2trees-pipeline/README.md

 3. Modify the default values for the pipeline variables in `tls2trees.sh` as needed.
 4. Run the pipeline using the `tls2trees.sh` script.

+> [!NOTE]
-Because the QSM generation requires MATLAB, it can't be run from a bash script.
+> Because the QSM generation requires MATLAB, it can't be run from a bash script.
 For that you'll make use of `TreeQSM/src/run_qsm.m` and `TreeQSM/src/calculate_biomass.m`.

 ## Pipeline Steps